SonTrungTo/DevOps-2020-Helsinki/README.md

 This repository combines both the
  - DevOps with Docker 2020 :heavy_check_mark:
- - DevOps with Kubernetes 2020 <br />
+ - DevOps with Kubernetes 2020

 by Jami Kousa.

 # [Docker](https://devopswithdocker.com/) (100% exericises solved!)